 Symptoms may include:

 - Tremors – a main symptom of Parkinson’s.
-It often begins in the hands, arms, and legs, often happening when the body is not moving and going away when movement starts.
+It often begins in the hands, arms, and legs, occurring when the body is at rest and resolving when movement begins.

 - Slowed movements (bradykinesia) – a key marker of Parkinson’s, it may look like dragging feet on the floor or taking an extremely long time to complete basic tasks.